 These hotels are top rated on booking.com for this price range

 Costings for food

 This varies hugely depending on the type of restaurant you go to.
 Street food (Fruits, rice with veggies and meat) was around 2-3$, it wasn’t too bad.
 Restaurants were around $5 to 10$.
 There are lots of different cuisines catering for the tourist’s tastes.

 Siem Reap is the most visited city in Cambodia to its proximity to Angkor Wat.
 This means plenty of hotels.
 Mostly all of them are based in the center of the city, close to necessary amenities like restaurants and attractions.
 The center is very condensed so takes little time getting around.

 How to Dress

-Dress conservatively.
+When visiting Angkor Wat dress conservatively.
 Remember this is primarily a religious site, so make sure you cover your shoulders and don’t show off too much of your legs.

 The climate is humid and combined with the walking around, you will get very hot and sweaty.
 Light clothing is a must.

 Money Saving Tips